First Battle of Naktong Bulge: Counterattacks

 American counterattacks continued into the morning of August 7, but the gains were slow, hampered by the hot weather and a lack of food and water.
-The KPA were able to press forward and regain the Cloverleaf Hill and Oblong-ni Ridge, critical terrain astride the main road in the bulge area.
+The KPA were able to press forward and regain the Cloverleaf Hill and Obong-ni Ridge, critical terrain astride the main road in the bulge area.
 By 16:00 that day, the 9th Infantry Regiment, 2nd Infantry Division, a unit newly arrived in Korea, was sent to the region.
 Church immediately ordered it to attack the KPA salient at the bulge.
 9th Infantry was fresh and well-equipped.
 They were also inexperienced, many of their number being reservists.
 Despite a tenacious attack, the 9th Infantry was only able to regain part of Cloverleaf Hill before intense fighting stalled its movement.

 KPA forces began making gains in the hills along the river adjacent to their bridgehead, against positions of the 34th Infantry.
 Coordinated attacks pushed A Company to the north back from their hills with heavy casualties on August 7.
 K Company to the south was also attacked but held its line, reinforced by L Company on August 10.
 Fighting continued for several days, resulting in heavy casualties as both sides captured and recaptured the hills along the Naktong, neither side able to gain a decisive advantage against the other.

 Task Force Hill

 In an attempt to destroy the KPA bridgehead, Church assembled a large force under the 9th Infantry Regiment.
 Dubbed Task Force Hill, this force comprised the 9th, 19th and 34th Infantry Regiments as well as 1st Battalion, 21st Infantry, plus supporting artillery and other attached units.
 It was assigned to drive the KPA from the east bank of the river on August 11.
-Commanding the task force was Colonel John G. Hill, the Commanding Officer of the 9th Infantry Regiment.
+Commanding the task force was Colonel John G. Hill, the commanding officer of the 9th Infantry Regiment.

 The KPA 4th Division, meanwhile, had constructed underwater bridges of sandbags, logs, and rocks, finishing the first on August 10.
 4th Division used it to move trucks and heavy artillery as well as additional infantry and a few tanks across the river.
 By the morning of August 10, an estimated two KPA regiments were across the river and occupying fortified positions.
 Supplies continued to stream in through rafts.
 Task Force Hill mounted its attack, but was once again unable to make progress due to the newly established artillery.
 Its directive to attack quickly became one to dig in and hold its ground, and by nightfall the entire KPA 4th Division was across the river.
 On August 10, elements of the KPA 4th Division began to move south, outflanking Task Force Hill.
 The next day, scattered KPA elements attacked Yongsan.
 The KPA repeatedly attacked at night, when American soldiers were resting and had greater difficulty resisting.